OUR ACCOUNTABILITY INCUBATOR

 The Incubator is our flagship program for young civil society leaders to build sustainable, effective tools for accountability, participation and open government.
 The Accountability Incubator provides a non-prescriptive, supportive environment for creative, enterprising individuals with innovative ideas to inspire accountability in their communities.

-Selected “accountapreneurs” receive 12 months of hands-on, comprehensive support including: training and knowledge-building, mentoring, network building, media outreach and storytelling support – all delivered virtually.
-Watch this space for updates!
+Selected “accountapreneurs” receive 12 months of hands-on, comprehensive support including: training and knowledge-building, mentoring, network building, media outreach and storytelling support.

 Young Liberian activist Miatta Mulbah brought her small anti-rape NPO to our Accountability Incubator.
 We helped Miatta build Leemah into an organisation that successfully uses music and street theater to advocate against sexual harassment and abuse on behalf of girls in Montserrado and Margibi counties.